osherjacobs/LabWork_Findings/scheduled-task-persistence-detection.md

 **Defender:** ELK SIEM (Kibana 8.19.12), Sysmon, Winlogbeat, Windows Security Auditing
 **Objective:** Demonstrate credential-based persistence via scheduled task abuse, document SIEM detection gaps, and close them with custom detection rules.

 > This is a detection engineering document.
 The nature of the payload, specific tooling choices, and certain implementation details are intentionally omitted or generalised.
+>
-Specific tool versions, payload internals, and bypass mechanics are not the focus here — the focus is on what the SIEM sees, what it misses, and what closes the gap.
-Readers looking for offensive tooling guidance should look elsewhere.
+> These details are highly environment-specific, evolve rapidly as defenses and tooling change, and can differ significantly between targets.
+Specific tool versions, payload internals, and bypass mechanics are therefore not the focus here — the emphasis remains on what the SIEM sees, what it misses, and what closes the gap in a rules-based detection program.
+>
+> Readers looking for offensive tooling guidance or step-by-step implementation should look elsewhere.

 ---